The “Ponytail Palm tree” is really not a palm at all. It’s a member of the Lilaceae (lily family), and known by several names.

-A sturdy plant can be used as a single specimen usually in containers 14 inches or larger, or planted in several 6- to 10-inch pots to appear more bushlike.
+A sturdy plant used as a single specimen usually in containers 14 inches or larger, or planted in several 6- to 10-inch pots to appear more bushlike.
 Single specimens, range in height from 6 to 18 feet tall.

 The pony tail palm plant does not like too frequent waterings.
 Never allow water to sit in the bottom of the saucer or pot.
 An interesting fact is that Nolina recurvata stores its water in its base.

 A sandy-mix soil generally minimize the probability of root rot, especially compared to the peaty mixes normally used with most tropical indoor plants.
 Specifically, allow the soil to dry out well between waterings, and if you have any doubt on whether or not to water the plant, skip it until the next week.

 Provide bright indirect light to full sun.